jacobRaw/MTRN4231_burger_bot/README.md

 <img width="500" height="500" alt="YOLO model 1 validation" src="readme_imgs/model1_val.jpg" />

 This confidence dropped to around 50%-80% when connected to the realsense camera and was misidentifying items.
 For example a computer mouse was being picked up as a patty and could not differentiate between top and bottom buns.
-The image below shows the model misidentifying ingredients from real camera footage.
+The image below shows the model misidentifying ingredients using the realsense camera.

 <img width="500" height="500" alt="YOLO model 1 camera footage" src="readme_imgs/yolo_model1_camera.png" />

-Even though we were experiencing issues with the model, we were satisfied with the performance due to where the camera would be mounted on the robot arm so that close up iamges could be used for verification.
+Even though we were experiencing issues with the model, we were satisfied with the performance due to where the camera would be mounted on the robot arm so that close up images could be used for verification.
 Since the model performed well close up, we were confident this solution was viable.
 However, upon further inspection the control loop was redesigned to keep efficiency a priority due to the target customer.
 A camera on the robotic arm would have forced the arm to return to a high overseering position to view the entire workspace before acting.
 This would have reduced the efficiency by at least 30%.
 Thus, the camera mounting position was moved to a fixed birds-eye view position over the robot.
-This meant close up verification was no longer and retraining of the model was required to address the issues.
+This meant close up verification was no longer needed and retraining of the model was required to address the issues.

 **YOLO model 2 (black seeds)**

 It was suggested by Mitch Torok (A tutor for the course) to train with at least 50% of the data with little to no ingredients so that the model knew not to identify random objects as ingredients.
 Additionally, drawing "black seeds" on the top buns to help differentiate between top and bottom.
 This significantly helped the identification of the ingredients in practice.
 The confidence was still lower than we would have liked (we were aiming for >95%) but random objects in the scene were no longer identified and a strong differentiation between top and bottom bun was achieved.

 <img width="500" height="500" alt="YOLO model 2 camera footage" src="readme_imgs/model2_camera.png" />